-This inverter can be used in 120/240V or 120/208V phase systems.
-The default setting is 120/240.
+This inverter can be used in 120/240V or 120/208V.
+The default setting is 120/240V.
 This inverter has passed the main grid connection regulations in the United States.
 Users can choose the different grid types and regulations in the "Grid Connect Setting," on either the app or the website.
 On the website, this setting can be found under the Maintenance tab.
 On the app, this setting can be found under the settings icon at the bottom of the page.
 For more information on the app and website, see section 10.

-7.9 ESS DISCONNECT/RAPID SHUTDOWN (RSD)
+7.9 RAPID SHUTDOWN/ESS DISCONNECT

-The inverter includes a rapid shutdown system that complies with 2017 and 2020 NEC 690.12 requirements.
-In case of emergency, press the rapid shutdown button to cut off the power supply, cutting the inverter's AC Output along with dropping the PV Conductors voltage to <30V in 30 seconds.
+The inverter includes a rapid shutdown system with built-in RSD transmitter and RSD/ESS disconnect initiator.

+In case of emergency, press the rapid shutdown button to cut off the power supply, cutting the inverter's AC output along with dropping the PV conductor's voltage to <30V in 30 seconds.